torvalds/linux/Documentation/mm/split_page_table_lock.rst

 Originally, mm->page_table_lock spinlock protected all page tables of the mm_struct.
-But this approach leads to poor page fault scalability of multi-threaded applications due high contention on the lock.
+But this approach leads to poor page fault scalability of multi-threaded applications due to high contention on the lock.
 To improve scalability, split page table lock was introduced.

 With split page table lock we have separate per-table lock to serialize